Working With Children Check

 - For a club to employ a person who is paid or holds a volunteer position that doesn’t have a WWCC number

 - For a club to not verify a WWCC number and keeping these records on file

-Individuals can obtain their WWCC number by clicking here.
+Individuals can obtain their WWCC number by clicking here and selecting ‘I’m an applicant’.
 This check is free for volunteers and $80 for paid workers.
 This is valid for 5 years from the date of issue.
 Once cleared, you will be issued with a WWCC number.
 There is no certificate or card.

-If you have lost your WWCC number click here to retrieve your number.
+If you have lost your WWCC number click here and select ‘Lost my WWC number’.